awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 # Spot Fleet Requests<a name="spot-fleet-requests"></a>

-To use a Spot Fleet, you create a Spot Fleet request that includes the target capacity, one or more launch specifications for the instances, and the maximum price that you are willing to pay\.
+To use a Spot Fleet, you create a Spot Fleet request that includes the target capacity, an optional On\-Demand portion, one or more launch specifications for the instances, and the maximum price that you are willing to pay\.
 Amazon EC2 attempts to maintain your Spot Fleet's target capacity as Spot prices change\.
 For more information, see [How Spot Fleet Works](spot-fleet.md)\.

 There are two types of Spot Fleet requests: `request` and `maintain`\.
 You can create a Spot Fleet to submit a one\-time request for your desired capacity, or require it to maintain a target capacity over time\.
 Both types of requests benefit from Spot Fleet's allocation strategy\.

-When you make a one\-time request, Spot Fleet places the required requests but will not attempt to replenish Spot Instances if capacity is diminished\.
+When you make a one\-time request, Spot Fleet places the required requests but does not attempt to replenish Spot Instances if capacity is diminished\.
 If capacity is not available, Spot Fleet does not submit requests in alternative Spot pools\.

 To maintain a target capacity, Spot Fleet places requests to meet the target capacity and automatically replenish any interrupted instances\.